Copyright © 2006 jsd

 The point is, you need to make it a habit to give every new idea this treatment.
 Don’t wait until you have cavities to start brushing your teeth.
 Don’t wait until you are facing an open-ended question to suddenly wish you had a more agile, effective mind.
 Wishing won’t help.
 This is one of the many things I like about the Harry Potter stories: the kids didn’t get to be powerful wizards overnight.
 They didn’t do it by praying or wishing.
 They worked hard for years to develop their skills, including reasoning and teamwork as well as the more domain-specific skills.

-There is a bit of a chicken-and-egg problem here, because until the students learn how to build up richly-connected memories, they won’t be very good at solving open-ended problems ... and conversely, until they have some success at recalling off-the-wall and out-of-the box ideas, they won’t appreciate the value of richly-connected memories, and won’t be motivated to do the work – the years of work – necessary to build such memories.
+There is a bit of a chicken-and-egg problem here, because until the students learn how to build up richly-connected memories, they won’t be very good at solving open-ended problems ... and conversely, until they have some success at recalling off-the-wall and outside-the-box ideas, they won’t appreciate the value of richly-connected memories, and won’t be motivated to do the work – the years of work – necessary to build such memories.

 Here is a bit of an exercise: The association game.
 Call on students, in order, so that everybody has to participate.
 The assignment is to come up with some word or idea that is associated with the Mississippi.